MindSpaceProject/Adams_Allegory/README.md

 * Chapter 6: Conclusion

 ## Unity Collaborate Contributions
 Because our development is done in Unity, we have decided to utlize Unity Collaborate to share our work with each other.
 We will provide screenshots of the collaboration history in a folder.
+This Link takes you to the folder: https://drive.google.com/drive/folders/11rniOGvYWImKxZC4lxCNlv0OQeuRC8VQ?usp=sharing

 ## Game Installer Link
 Here is the link to the installer file for the finished game: